Pānthoibī Khōnggūl: Introduction

 The author of the text first introduces Panthoipi as a noble lady of surpassing beauty, a princess born to a Meitei king.
 In the beginning, she was spending her lonely days in the ningol kaa (unmarried daughter's chamber).

 Many suitors sought her hand in marriage.
 King Sapaiba was the first suitor of Panthoibi.
 He had many great promises of making outstanding roadways, beautiful bridges, a grand palace, a big fish pond, everything just for the sake of her.
 However, princess Panthoibi rejected his offer claiming that all his preparations were not worthy enough to her level.

 Accounts for the first marriage

-Meitei princess Panthoibi was married to crown prince Taram Khoinucha, son of King Khābā Sokchrongbā and Queen Manu Teknga of the Khaba dynasty.
+Meitei princess Panthoibi was married to crown prince Taram Khoinucha, son of King Khaba Sokchrongba and Queen Manu Teknga of the Khaba dynasty.

 At this grand marriage ceremony, outstandingly elaborate arrangements were made to receive the Meitei princess.
 The bridge was constructed with iron poles as its supports, silver plates were used as the planks and gold rods were used as the side rails.

 Despite the marriage was a grandeur, Panthoipi turned out to be contrasting.
 She didn't want to live in the way of life of a normal married women.
 Instead of it, she would always stay outdoors.
 She kept herself busy in wandering around the open meadows and bathing and sporting in the cool waters of the running river.